What are the key changes? There are significant new protections for tenants.

 In the past a landlord could quite easily claim that a tenant needed to leave because the landlord wanted to make personal use of the tenant’s rental unit.
 But quite often the landlord did not move in.
 The regulations are much more stringent now.
 Tenants are better protected from arbitrary evictions.

 Previously rent control didn’t apply to a lot of newer units.
 Now rent control has been expanded so that far fewer units are exempt.
 Landlords have far less freedom to raise rents.
 For many more units they will have to seek an order from the Landlord Tenant Board for any increase above the allowable annual rent increase.
 Massive increases in rent will be hard to get.

 A major change is a new standardized lease with an enforcement date of April 30, 2018.
 This will be in a prescribed form and must be signed by all parties (landlord and tenants) before the tenants move in.
-Through the Ontario Bar Association, Vanessa had the opportunity to participate in the government consultation process which generated this new standardized lease.
 And these changes again afford more protection for tenants.